Songs are proof

 Singular nouns get singular verbs, just like in English:

-Hungarian | Egy ember énekel. | singular noun with singular verb |
+Hungarian | Egy ember énekel. | singular noun, singular verb |

 English | A person sings. | same logic as Hungarian |